marwan475/Arx/README.md

 - x86_64
     - build and install 64 bit GDT for kernel and user segments including a TSS
     - build and install IDT all isrs call a common isr handler and jumps to c code ISRHANDLER passing regs
-    - get madt from acpi using uacpi
+    - get madt from acpi using uacpi (bsp only)
     - get per core lapic info from madt
     - init lapic per core
     - init per core lapic timer
-    - init global ioapic (masking all entries)
+    - init global ioapic on bsp only (masking all entries)
     - get iso overides from madt
     - route legacy irqs to bsp lapic
     - expose api to mask/unmask vectors, register new vectors, and route vectors